MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-Teams-app-to-container-service.md

 You can download the [sample Teams bot](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/bot-sso-docker) or the [sample Teams tab app](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/hello-world-tab-docker), which offers a ready-to-use experience for Azure Container Apps development.
 After making a few configuration changes, you can deploy it to Azure Kubernetes Service or an On-Premise Kubernetes Cluster.

-Before you get statred ensure that you have the following tools:
+Before you get started ensure that you have the following tools:

 * Azure account